SysKitTeam/docs-point/docs/governance-and-automation/security-compliance-checks/orphaned-workspaces.md

   * If task delegation is enabled for the policy, it shows the task status, for example, *Awaiting response* from members
 * **Members (5)** - the number of members in the workspace
 * **Assigned to (6)** - who the policy vulnerability is assigned to for a resolution
-* **Last Activity Date (7)** - the date and time of the last time there was an activity logged on the workspace
+* **Last Activity Date (7)** - the date and time when activity was last logged on the workspace

 Additionally, you can complete the following actions for the policy vulnerability:
 * **Ask Members (8)** - this action requests that the workspace members select new workspace owners
   * For more details on the Ask Members action, [please check out the section below](#ask-members-action)
 * **The Ellipsis (more options) Menu (9)** - clicking the 3 dots next to the Ask Members button provides the option to complete the following actions:
-  * **Archive** - this action archives the workspaces
+  * **Archive** - this action archives the workspace
   * **Delete** - this action deletes the workspace
   * **Add Owners** - this action lets you manually add additional owners to the workspace to resolve the task yourself
   * **Accept Risk** - this action means you will close the policy vulnerability task without making any changes to the current state of the workspace

-If the the task delegation is not enabled in policy settings, instead of sending a reminder you will have the option to **Ask Owners**.
-This will send emails and create tasks for users responsible for resolving the task.
+If task delegation is not enabled in the policy settings, instead of sending a reminder, you will have the option to **Ask Owners**.
+This will send emails and create tasks for the users responsible for resolving them.

 By **selecting all (10)** or more than one workspace, you can perform the bulk action for **Archive (11)**, **Delete (12)**, **Add Owners (13)**, **Send reminder (14)**, and **Accept risk (15)**.